 CenturyLink is a global communications, hosting, and cloud company that offers network and data systems management, Big Data analytics, and IT consulting.
 The company enables millions of customers to transform their businesses through innovative technology solutions.

-Emilia D’Anzica: Can you tell me a little bit about the challenge you face when training your Sales Team in Salesforce?
+Emilia D’Anzica: Can you tell me a little bit about employee training challenges when onboarding your Sales Team to Salesforce?

 Emilia D’Anzica: Why should people come hear you speak at Dreamforce?